 Furniture Polish – If you are looking for a non-toxic furniture polish try my Wonder Dressing.

 Floor Follow Up

 P.S.
 It has been about a month since I “restored” our hardwood floors.
-I have dusted and vacuumed the floors several times (we have a large hairy dog) but have needed to mop or “restore” the floors again… they still look beautiful and shiny!
+I have dusted and vacuumed the floors several times (we have a large hairy dog) but have not needed to mop or “restore” the floors again… they still look beautiful and shiny!

 P.S.S.
 It's been more than a year since I originally restored” our hardwood floors.
 I regularly sweep the floors and spot clean any spills.
 Once a month I clean the floors with All-Natural Homemade Floor Cleaner.
 When I did my spring cleaning I restored the floors again and will continue to do it yearly.